-Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence that she or he has completed all of the requirements at the time of application for the baccalaureate (bachelor's) degree which is an admissions requirement for PhD study in counseling psychology.
+Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence that she or he has completed all of the requirements at the time of application for the baccalaureate (bachelor's) degree, which is an admissions requirement for PhD study in counseling psychology.
 For those applicants seeking admission as post-baccalaureate students, all requirements for the post-baccalaureate degree must be completed prior to admission.
 In the event a student is scheduled to complete a master's degree from this university or from another institution during the fall semester the student wishes to matriculate into the Counseling Psychology Program, the student may, at the Counseling Psychology Committee's discretion, be allowed to register at the University of Utah for this initial fall semester; however, all requirements for the prior post-baccalaureate degree must be completed by the end of the first semester of enrollment in the Counseling Psychology Program.
-Applicants not meeting these conditions will be required to complete their bachelor's or master's degree requirements before continuing beyond the first semester of the doctoral program.
+Applicants not meeting these conditions will be required to complete their bachelor's degree requirements before continuing beyond the first semester of the doctoral program.

-Approximately 90-100 applications are received annually for Ph.D. study in the Counseling Psychology Program.
+Approximately 70-90 applications are received annually for Ph.D. study in the Counseling Psychology Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately four to six applicants have been invited to enroll each fall.
-As of fall 2017, there are approximately 20 returning students enrolled in the program, 4 new students, and 4 students on pre-doctoral internship.
-Approximately 70% of the students are female; 21% of students represent ethnically/racially diverse backgrounds 8% are international students.
-In addition, 15% of students have openly disclosed their sexual orientation status as gay, lesbian, or bisexual and 8% students have an acknowledged disability.
+As of fall 2018, there are approximately 27 total students enrolled in the program that includes 5 new students, and 7 students on pre-doctoral internship.
+Approximately 82% of the students are female; 30% of students represent ethnically/racially diverse backgrounds, and 4% are international students.

 Doctoral students represent many elements of diversity, including race/ ethnicity, sexual orientation, religious orientation, disability status, and socioeconomic class background.
 Students range in age from early 20s into the 40s.
 Approximately 60 percent enter with a Bachelor's degree and 40 percent have completed a prior relevant master's degree.
-Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 307, with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative grade point average, for those enrolling with a master's degree, of about 3.89.
+Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 307, with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative graduate grade point average, for those enrolling with a master's degree, of about 3.89.